I’ve been angry and upset this week and my escape is writing. So what follows here are my frustrated thoughts, written down for anyone to find.

 I’m not sharing this story for sympathy, it’s the last thing I want, what I want is for my Melbourne community and friends to be safe.
 I needed to vent and this space is a place that I have created where I feel safe and comfortable to do so…

-If you are reading this I hope you take away this one thing: Be a bit more careful when you are out.
-Never leave your drink unattended, never accept drinks from people you don’t know and look out for your friends.
+If you are reading this I hope you take away this one thing: Never leave your drink unattended, never accept drinks from people you don’t know and look out for your friends.

 Let’s hope and pray that the sick people who do this are found.

 I won’t tolerate living in a place where people think this is okay.